The Danton Burroughs

 With love as ever Geo

 received.
-I will enclose a line or two in Ed's letters in reply leaving Harry to answer
+I will enclose a line or two in Ed's letters in reply leaving

-on such "short commons", we have everything that
+are keeping us on such "short commons", we have everything that

 is necessary and more too.
-The only way I feel it is that we are now having more than you
+The only way I feel it is that we are now having

-Monday we will have an opportunity to attend lectures on "Military
+after next Monday we will have an opportunity to attend lectures on "Military

 in accordance with some act of Congress.
 The "Merrill Sand Grant Act" I